-- 1. the accused uses the postal address or the telecommunications connection of the third party, or - 2. the third party receives certain communications on behalf of the accused or passes on communications from the accused to another person.
+- b. third parties if there is reason to believe based on specific information that: - $1.^{105}\mbox{the}$ accused uses the postal address or the telecommunications service of the third party, or - the third party receives certain communications on behalf of the accused or passes on communications from the accused to another person.

 Art.
-271 Preservation of professional confidentiality
+271106 Preservation of professional confidentiality

 1 When monitoring a person belonging to one of the professions mentioned in Articles 170-173, the court must ensure that information that is relevant to the enquiries or the reason why this person is being monitored is separated from information that is relevant, in order to guarantee that no professional secrets come to the knowledge of the criminal justice authority.
+The separated data must be destroyed immediately; it may not be evaluated.